What Michelin means for South Australia

 “We call them inspectors because they’re always out to scout, to discover, to make sure they leave no stone unturned.”

-South Australia currently has no formal annual restaurant guide or ranking system, since News Corp’s The Advertiser Food Guide and Awards ceased during the pandemic.
+South Australia currently has no formal annual restaurant guide or ranking system, since News Corp’s The Advertiser Food Guide and Awards ceased around the time of the pandemic.

 New South Wales and Victoria have the Nine Publishing-owned Good Food Guide and “Hats” rating system.
-National food magazine, Gourmet Traveller, included just 10 restaurants in its 2025 Top 100 Australian Restaurants list, compared with 26 in both Victoria and New South Wales.
+National food publication delicious. last orchestrated its delicious.100 list of best SA restaurants in 2022, while Gourmet Traveller included just 10 restaurants in its 2025 Top 100 Australian Restaurants list.
+This compared with 26 restaurants in both Victoria and New South Wales.

 Subscribe for updates